microsoft/2019-ignite-circuit-playground/README.md

 1. Download the firmware with the .uf2 file: https://learn.adafruit.com/adafruit-circuit-playground-express/circuitpython-quickstart
 2. Download the latest version of the cpx library: https://learn.adafruit.com/welcome-to-circuitpython/circuitpython-libraries

-If you'd like to return to the initial Ignite state download the files here: LINK
+If you'd like to return to the initial Ignite state, download the files from `initial_board`.

 Note: Name your file  code.py: the device automatically runs the first file that is likely named.